dandange8005/mkdocs-site/docs/Xerte Theme/XOT/Getting started.md

 3. Paste the code into the Styles field
    ![styles field in project properties](https://i.imgur.com/hTUxuVP.png)

-4. Choose a colour of your choice.
+4. Choose a colour of your choice and make a note of the HSL value.

    !!! note

        Feel free to use any colour tools you like but make sure you note down the hsl value of the colour.

-   In this example, I used [Colour Picker](https://g.co/kgs/m4765a) to pick a colour that I liked.
-Note down the hsl value `246, 90%, 33% `, change the value next to each property
+   In this example, I used [Google Colour Picker](https://g.co/kgs/m4765a) to pick a colour that I liked.
+Note down the hsl value `246, 90%, 33% `.

+5. Apply the new values to the Styles

    ```css title="Example"
     :where(html) {
     /*Accent colour*/